Acadian Brown Cotton: The Fabric of Acadiana

 Exhibition Dates: September 11, 2020 – February 27, 2021

-The Hilliard University Art Museum is pleased to announce the forthcoming exhibition Acadian Brown
+The Hilliard University Art Museum is pleased to announce the exhibition Acadian Brown

 Cotton: The Fabric of Acadiana.
-This exhibition will explore and analyze the history of handwoven
+This exhibition explores and analyzes the history of handwoven

 brown cotton textiles.
 Using genealogy, historic maps, photographs, audio and video components,

-furniture, tools, and brown cotton textiles, Acadian Brown Cotton will demonstrate the historical
+furniture, tools, and brown cotton textiles, Acadian Brown Cotton demonstrates the historical

 significance and cultural impact of the Acadian brown cotton tradition.
 It will also seek to educate